Florida Window Tint Medical Exemption — Everything You Need to Know

 Last updated: April 2026 · By Florida Tint Exemption Editorial Team

-What Is a Window Tint Medical Exemption?
+What Is a Florida Window Tint Medical Exemption?

-Who Qualifies for a Tint Exemption in Florida?
+Who Qualifies for a Florida Tint Exemption?

 How to Apply for a Florida Tint Exemption